 What is an NFC-?

-Entering into derivative transactions, you become a ‘counterparty’.
+By entering into derivative transactions, you become a ‘counterparty’.

 EMIR further distinguishes two sub-categories of Non-Financial Counterparties (NFC) according to whether their over-the-counter (OTC) derivative positions are above or below designated clearing thresholds in notional value, these being NFC+ or NFC-.